pantheon-systems/documentation/source/content/guides/filesystem/06-troubleshooting.md

 ### Simultaneous SFTP connections

 Pantheon does not support simultaneous SFTP connections.
-Set your SFTP client to use no more than 1 simultaneous connection to avoid errors.
+Set your SFTP client to use no more than one simultaneous connection to avoid errors.

 ### Unable to create directory `path-to-folder`.
 Is the parent directory writable by the server?

 Sites migrated from other hosts may have custom or absolute paths in the `Store Uploads in This Folder` configuration.
 This can be resolved by using the recommended configuration:

-1. Navigate to the WordPress Admin Dashboard and go to **Settings > Media** (`/wp-admin/options-media.php`).
+1. Go to the WordPress Admin Dashboard and go to **Settings > Media** (`/wp-admin/options-media.php`).

 1. Go to **Uploading Files > Store uploads in this folder** and update the field to contain only `wp-content/uploads`.